-Katy Trail State Park has been designed specifically for bicyclists and hikers.
+Katy Trail State Park has been designed specifically for walking and bicycling.
 The majority of the trail is accessible to persons with disabilities.
 All motorized equipment is prohibited except official and emergency vehicles.
-Electrically assisted pedal-powered bicycles and tricycles (maximum speed of 20 mph) as well as electrically powered-mobility devices for persons with disabilities, such as Segways and electric golf carts.
+Electrically assisted pedal-powered bicycles and tricycles (maximum speed of 20 mph) are allowed.
+Also allowed are electrically powered mobility devices for persons with disabilities, such as Segways and electric golf carts.
 Gas-powered vehicles, including ATVs and ORVs, are not allowed.
 No hunting or discharging of firearms is allowed.
 All state park rules apply and are posted at trailheads.
 The trail is open only from sunrise to sunset.
 Horses are permitted from Clinton to the state fairgrounds in Sedalia and from Tebbetts to Portland.
 Equestrian parking is located at the Henry County Fairgrounds in Clinton and the Missouri State Fairgrounds in Sedalia as well as the following trailheads: Calhoun, Windsor, Green Ridge and Mokane.